obarthel/amiga-smbfs/README.md

 The share name to connect to would be `ALL`.

-You may need to know which login name and which password are required to connect to the shared resource.
+You may need to know which login name and which password are required to connect to the shared disk.

 Very rarely, you would need to know the name of the work group or domain which the file server is a member of.
 In the example above, the name of the domain would be `ARBEITSGRUPPE`.

 ## 4. Starting and stopping the file system

 **smbfs** is an uncommon kind of file system in that you do not use the `Mount` command to mount it.
-In fact, **smbfs** is a program which can be launched from the shell, using command line parameters to tell it which resources should be used.
+In fact, **smbfs** is a program which can be launched from the shell, using command line parameters to tell it which disk should be used.
 But you can also start it from Workbench: in this case you would have to put the program's command line options into icon tool types.

+Please note that if you start **smbfs** from Workbench, you will not be able to stop **smbfs** using the `Status` and `Break` shell commands.

 ### 4.1.
 Starting the file system

 By now you should have prepared the following information:

 * Name of the computer to connect to; this would be the file server
-* Name of the shared *SMB* resource to connect to
+* Name of the shared disk to connect to
 * Login name and password (optional)

 That's basically everything you need to know to continue -- unless something goes wrong, but more on that later on.

 Now you can start the file system.
-For example, to connect to the file server called *sourcery* and the shared *all* resource it provides, using the login name *PCGuest* and not providing any password, you would enter the following:
+For example, to connect to the file server called *sourcery* and the shared *all* disk it provides, using the login name *PCGuest* and not providing any password, you would enter the following:

 `smbfs user=PCGuest service=//sourcery/all`